Asus ROG Zephyrus G14 (2024) review: gaming goes OLED

 Design & build: honey I shrunk the lid

 The Asus ROG Zephyrus G14 (2024) is a seriously svelte laptop.
-At just 14.9mm, almost half that of last year’s G14, and even thinner than a 14in MacBook Pro.
+At just 14.9mm, almost half that of the previous G14 generation, and even thinner than a 14in MacBook Pro.
 That’s partly down to the move to a reassuringly tough CNC aluminium chassis, which also helps keep weight to a minimum and makes the whole thing feel gloriously high-end.
+At 1.5kg it’s heavier than many ultraportables, but carrying one around isn’t going to give you backache either.

 There’s a healthy selection of ports for such a skinny machine, with twin USB-Cs, two USB-As, an HDMI 2.1 display out and a 3.5mm headphone port.
 The only concession is the microSD card reader; the larger Zephyrus G16 gets a full-size SD card reader instead.

-You don’t have to give up a USB port for charging, either; Asus has a new, reversible slim power jack, which is also more efficient and produces less heat than USB does at the wattages needed to keep Nvidia’s latest mobile GPUs running at their best.
+You don’t have to give up a USB port for charging, either; Asus has a new, reversible power jack, which is more efficient and produces less heat than USB-C does at the wattages needed to keep Nvidia’s latest mobile GPUs running at their best.
 Expect to see it on plenty more Asus models from now on.
+The power brick itself is especially thin and light for a gaming laptop, too.

 Screen & sound: how refreshing

 Asus has been churning out fantastic OLED displays on its consumer laptops for years, but the ROG gaming line never got in on the action.
-The panels just weren’t compatible with Nvidia’s Optimus graphics switching, and couldn’t run at the high refresh rates gamers demanded.
+The panels just weren’t compatible with Nvidia’s Optimus graphics switching, and couldn’t handle G-sync adaptive refresh rates demanded by gamers.
 Until now, that is.

 Keyboard & touchpad: bigger is better

-I’m not surprised Asus avoided squeezing a numerical keypad into the ROG 14; this laptop is aimed at gamers rather than office workers, after all.
+I’m not surprised Asus avoided squeezing a numerical keypad into the Zephyrus G14; this laptop is aimed at gamers rather than office workers, after all.
 Much better to save the space and flank the QWERTY ‘board with a pair of speaker grilles instead.
-The key caps themselves have grown by 12% compared to last year, which should make typing more comfortable – or just make it easier to find the WASD keys mid-multiplayer match.
+The key caps themselves have grown by 12% compared to last year, which made typing very comfortable indeed – and made it easier to find the WASD keys mid-multiplayer match.

 It’s impressive Asus has managed to match the amount of key travel to last year’s effort, given how thin the chassis is now.
-Each one had a satisfyingly crisp feel, and I typed out a few sentences without any typos.
-A few convenient shortcut keys sit above the function keys, most usefully the quick jump into the various performance modes.
+Each one had a satisfyingly crisp feel, and I was quickly up to my usual typing speed after very little time with the laptop.
+A few convenient shortcut keys sit above the function keys, which can be customised through Asus’ software.

 Performance & battery life: pocketable power

-This year’s Asus ROG Zephyrus G14 remains AMD-powered, only now there’s a Ryzen 8000-series CPU at its heart.
+This year’s Asus ROG Zephyrus G14 remains AMD-powered, only now there’s a Ryzen 8945HS CPU at its heart.
 That means 8 cores and 16 threads, with a 5-10% performance hike over the previous generation while also being more power efficient.
-Depending on the spec it’ll come paired with up to 32GB of RAM and as much as 1TB of NVMe storage.
+Depending on the spec it’ll come paired with up to 32GB of RAM and as much as 1TB of NVMe storage – that’s what my fully-loaded model came with.

 Asus isn’t first with an all-metal gaming ultraportable – Razer did that a few years back – but the Asus ROG Zephyrus G14 is the first I could see myself ditching my current computer for.
 It looks the business, is wonderfully compact, and has one of the best screens I’ve seen on a gaming laptop.

-It won’t be cheap.
-But considering an M3 Pro-powered MacBook Pro 14in starts at over $2000/£2000, I think it actually looks surprisingly good value.
-You’re getting a thin and light laptop you can take just about anywhere, with enough gaming grunt to play just about any new release, and a battery that should last all day for when it’s time to get work done.
+It isn’t cheap – but then neither is an M3 Pro-powered MacBook Pro 14in, and despite Apple’s efforts it’s simply nowhere near as good at games.
+Here you’re getting a thin and light laptop you can take just about anywhere, with enough gaming grunt to play just about any new release (with a few resolution and detail tweaks), and a battery that should last most of the day when it’s time to get work done.
 The OLED is really the icing on the cake.

 Asus ROG Zephyrus G14 (2024) technical specifications